-As a professor in the discipline of art education, my scholarship centered on the theory and practice of teaching art to others through research and development of effective theories of teaching and learning.
+As a professor in the discipline of art education, my scholarship is centered on the theory and practice of teaching art to others through research and development of effective theories of teaching and learning.
 As a scholar, my prime concern is to influence the practice of art education with a focus on curriculum development and school/museum partnerships.
 My scholarship is primarily evidenced through publications, presentations, workshops, and involvement in professional organizations.
 My scholarship enhances my teaching and my students have shared in and advanced my scholarship.

 Bain, C., Young, J. & Kuster, D. (2017) Finding the Right Fit: Three Art Teachers Describe Their